EPAM Systems: Timeline

 The company also productized TelescopeAI®, an artificial intelligence-based platform for IT operations and workforce management, which won a 2019 Big Innovation Award presented by the Business Intelligence Group.

 In 2019, EPAM joined the Blockchain in Transport Alliance (BiTA).
 That year, the company launched EPAM Continuum, its service for business, experience and technology consulting.

 The company also launched EPAM SolutionsHub, a catalogue of its software products, accelerators and open source platforms.
 As part of its SolutionsHub launch, EPAM also released the Open Source Contributor Index (OSCI), a tool that ranks the top open-source contributors by a commercial organization.

 In August 2021, EPAM expanded its presence in Latin America through the acquisition of Colombia-based S4N, a software development services firm specializing in the design and development of modern software products and enterprise platforms.

 In July 2021, EPAM acquired CORE SE, a professional service provider specializing in IT strategy and technology-driven transformations, to further expand its Western European footprint in the DACH region.

-In May 2021, EPAM acquired Just-BI, a Netherlands-based consultancy specializing in SAP/S4HANA and enterprise data and analytics program management.
+In May 2021, EPAM acquired Just-BI, a Netherlands-based consultancy specializing in SAP S/4HANA and enterprise data and analytics program management.

 EPAM acquired Israel-based cybersecurity services provider White-Hat Ltd. in May 2021.

 In April 2021, EPAM acquired PolSource, a Salesforce Consulting Partner with more than 350 Salesforce specialists across the Americas and Europe.

 In December 2021, EPAM joined the S&P 500 American market index.

-In May 2021, EPAM Systems ranked 1,804 on the Forbes Global 2000 list.

 In 2022, EPAM announced several strategic acquisitions and investments, including a majority stake in U.S. software firm Contino and a minority stake in U.K. AI-driven data analytics firm Noodle.io.

+Effective September 1, 2025, Balazs Fejes was named Chief Executive Officer and President, and joined EPAM's Board of Directors.
+The company's Board also appointed Arkadiy Dobkin as Executive Chairman.
+He will continue in his role as Chair of the Board.